There is no getting away from the fact that e-commerce has become one of the most important

 As the nature and power of e-commerce continue to expand and grow, companies are always keen on looking for ways to better serve their customer base.

-The Building of Brand Communities
+Building Brand Communities

 To begin with, it would be fair to say that these online communities were not the most accessible spaces for all, as the brands were limited to the functions offered by the specific platforms.
-The opportunities for involvement for the visual and/or hearing impaired were very limited, but this has been a big area of improvement over time with the utilization of ALT-TEXT caption and social media videos and photos.
+The opportunities for involvement for the visual and hearing impaired were very limited, but this has been a big area of improvement over time with the utilization of ALT-TEXT caption and social media videos and photos.
 Making this extra effort has helped connect brands with more potential customers.

 Influencer Marketing